NINAnor/sscd/docs/sscd_evaluate.md

 #### Annotation tools

-- There are [many][1] annotation tools available for labelling objects in images.
+- There is a [panoply][1] of annotation tools available for labelling objects in images.

 - For its simplicity, speed and ease of use, we recommend [*LabelImg*][2].
 Installation instructions are described [here][4].